canro91/canro91.github.io/_posts/2019-06-28-MyVSSetupSharpeningTheAxe.md

 description: VisualStudio 2019 is out.
 These are my settings, layout and extensions
 ---

 VisualStudio 2019 is out!
 Either you installed it from scratch or you updated from a previous version, it's time to sharpen your axe!
-Or maybe, you came back from your vacations and the IT decided to uninstall previous versions of VS, leaving the new one without your customization.
-This is a true story, and it happened to a friend of a friend of mine.
+Or maybe, you came back from your vacations and the IT team decided to uninstall previous versions of VS, leaving the new one without any of your customizations. _This is a true story, it happened to a friend of a friend of mine._

 This VS setup is heavily inspired by [De-Cruft Visual Studio](	https://jackmott.github.io/programming/tools/editor/ide/visual/studio/2016/07/11/decruft-visual-studio.html).
 It aims to leave more space to the text editor.
 Here it is: